vuxcode/we1-project-gentlelynx/README.md

 > I ended up doing an extra page (the recipes page) because it was so fun to add things.
 I probably would have filled everything from the nav bar given some extra time.

-> Things to be improved: Navigation (links that aren't leading anywhere), recipe page needs to have own navigation as well, also more responsive design (display on small screens, which would require to rework the banner), make the contact form work, and also just add more content, in general.
+> Things to be improved: adding a guestbook, navigation (links that aren't leading anywhere), recipe page needs to have own navigation as well, also more responsive design (display on small screens, which would require to rework the banner), make the contact form work, and also just add more content, in general.

 > I did not manage to stick to the budget.
 I think I ended up working extra because I wanted to improve things so much.